Redesign

 Designed for both mobile and desktop to support users anytime, anywhere.

-Added a ‘latest news’ section for announcements, separate from urgent notifications like class cancellations or IT issues.
+Added a ‘latest news’ section for announcements, separate from urgent notifications, like class last minute cancellations, or IT issues.